PloneGov-IT/ospfe.percorso_sla/ospfe/percorso_sla/README.txt

     >>> browser.getLink('Add new').click()

 Then we select the type of item we want to add.
-In this case we select 'Paziente SLA' and click the 'Add' button to get to the add form.
+In this case we select 'SLA Patient' and click the 'Add' button to get to the add form.

-    >>> browser.getControl('Paziente SLA').click()
+    >>> browser.getControl('SLA Patient').click()
     >>> browser.getControl(name='form.button.Add').click()
-    >>> 'Paziente SLA' in browser.contents
+    >>> 'SLA Patient' in browser.contents
     True

 Now we fill the form and submit it.

-    >>> browser.getControl(name='title').value = 'Paziente SLA Sample'
+    >>> browser.getControl(name='title').value = 'SLA Patient Sample'
     >>> browser.getControl('Save').click()
     >>> 'Changes saved' in browser.contents
     True

 And we are done!
-We added a new 'Paziente SLA' content item to the portal.
+We added a new 'SLA Patient' content item to the portal.

-Updating an existing Paziente SLA content item
+Updating an existing SLA Patient content item
 ---------------------------------------

 Let's click on the 'edit' tab and update the object attribute values.

     >>> browser.getLink('Edit').click()
-    >>> browser.getControl(name='title').value = 'New Paziente SLA Sample'
+    >>> browser.getControl(name='title').value = 'New SLA Patient Sample'
     >>> browser.getControl('Save').click()

 We check that the changes were applied.

     >>> 'Changes saved' in browser.contents
     True
-    >>> 'New Paziente SLA Sample' in browser.contents True
+    >>> 'New SLA Patient Sample' in browser.contents True

-Removing a/an Paziente SLA content item
+Removing a/an SLA Patient content item
 --------------------------------

-If we go to the home page, we can see a tab with the 'New Paziente SLA Sample' title in the global navigation tabs.
+If we go to the home page, we can see a tab with the 'New SLA Patient Sample' title in the global navigation tabs.

     >>> browser.open(portal_url)
-    >>> 'New Paziente SLA Sample' in browser.contents True
+    >>> 'New SLA Patient Sample' in browser.contents True

-Now we are going to delete the 'New Paziente SLA Sample' object.
-First we go to the contents tab and select the 'New Paziente SLA Sample' for deletion.
+Now we are going to delete the 'New SLA Patient Sample' object.
+First we go to the contents tab and select the 'New SLA Patient Sample' for deletion.

     >>> browser.getLink('Contents').click()
-    >>> browser.getControl('New Paziente SLA Sample').click()
+    >>> browser.getControl('New SLA Patient Sample').click()

 We click on the 'Delete' button.